 SCR 3.370 Procedure before the Board and the court

 (3) Within sixty (60) days of completion of briefing by the parties, the Board shall consider and act upon the entire record.
-Only the President, the President-Elect, the Vice-President, the fourteen (14) duly-elected members of the Board from their respective Supreme Court Districts, and four (4) adult citizens of the Commonwealth who are not lawyers appointed by the Chief Justice as hereinafter described, shall be eligible to be present, participate in and vote on any disciplinary case.
-Any member, including a non-lawyer member, who has participated in any phase of a disciplinary case submitted to the Board under this rule, or who has been challenged on grounds sufficient to disqualify a Circuit Judge shall be disqualified.
+Only the President, the President-Elect, the Vice-President, the fourteen (14) duly-elected members of the Board from their respective Supreme Court Districts, and four (4) adult citizens of the Commonwealth who are not lawyers appointed by the Chief Justice as hereinafter described, shall be eligible to be present, participate in and vote on any disciplinary or reinstatement case.
+Any member, including a non-lawyer member, who has participated in any phase of a disciplinary or reinstatement case submitted to the Board under this rule, or who has been challenged on grounds sufficient to disqualify a Circuit Judge shall be disqualified.
 If disqualification or absence results in lack of a quorum the Chief Justice shall appoint a member or members (or, if applicable, non-lawyer participants) sufficient to provide a quorum to consider and act on the cases.
 Any challenge to a member's qualifications shall be determined by the Chief Justice in accordance with KRS 26A.015, et seq.

 (ii.)
 To conduct a de novo review, in its discretion.
-In that event it shall make findings as to the guilt or innocence on each Count, and the appropriate discipline to be imposed, if any, and take separate votes as to each.
+In that event it shall make findings as to the guilty or innocence on each Count, and the appropriate discipline to be imposed, if any, and take separate votes as to each.
 If the Board votes to take de novo review of the case, said review shall be confined to the evidence presented and the record of the case.
 The Board may consider the admissibility of evidence as well as the appropriate weight of it.
-The Board shall state, in its written report required by subsection (8), the difference between its findings and recommendations and the report of the Trial Commissioner.
+The Board shall state, in its written report required by subsection (6), the difference between its findings and recommendations and the report of the Trial Commissioner.

 (b) In the event of a case submitted under SCR 3.210, the Board shall decide, by a roll call vote, guilt or innocence on each Count and the appropriate discipline to be imposed, if any.
 It shall make findings of fact in the event of a disputed fact, and make conclusions of law.
 Failure to answer may be deemed an admission of the facts stated in the charge.